Wwise 2022.1 is live and now available to install from the Audiokinetic Launcher. Here is a summary of the new features:

 - Custom and ShareSets Effects can now be created.

 - Source plug-ins can now be created.

-• Added ak.wwise.core.object.diff and ak.wwise.core.object.pasteProperties to support the Paste Properties features (see description above).
+- Added ak.wwise.core.object.diff and ak.wwise.core.object.pasteProperties to support the Paste Properties features (refer to Paste Properties).

 Reflect Workflow Simplification